agile-ts/agile/README.md

 ### 🎯 Easy to Use

 Learn the powerful tools of AgileTs in a short amount of time.
-An excellent place to start are our [Quick Start](./Installation.md) Guides, or if you don't like following any tutorial, jump straight into our [Example](../examples) section.
+An excellent place to start are our [Quick Start](https://agile-ts.org/docs/Installation) Guides, or if you don't like to follow any tutorials, you can jump straight into our [Example](https://agile-ts.org/docs/examples/Introduction) Section.

 <br />